containers/containertoolbx.org/doc.md

 %wheel ALL=(ALL) NOPASSWD: ALL
 ```

+#### Time Zone

+Images either MUST NOT have `/etc/localtime` or it MUST be a symbolic link to a file inside the images' `/usr/share/zoneinfo`.

+Images either MUST NOT have `/etc/timezone` or it MUST be a regular file.

+Otherwise, it can prevent the [toolbox enter](https://github.com/containers/toolbox/blob/main/doc/toolbox-enter.1.md) and [toolbox run](https://github.com/containers/toolbox/blob/main/doc/toolbox-run.1.md) commands from working, or the files won't be kept synchronized with the host operating system inside containers created from those images.

 #### /usr/share/empty

 Images SHOULD have an empty `/usr/share/empty` directory.
 Otherwise, depending on [Podman](https://podman.io/), an instance of `selinuxfs` can get mounted inside containers created from those images at `/sys/fs/selinux`, and it [can](https://github.com/containers/toolbox/issues/47) [cause](https://bugzilla.redhat.com/show_bug.cgi?id=1768075) [various](https://github.com/containers/podman/issues/4452) components (like RPM) inside the containers to misbehave by tricking them into trying to use SELinux.